jpastuszek/httpimagestore/README.md

 ```

 To start [nginx](http://nginx.org) we need to configure it to run as reverse HTTP proxy for our UNIX socket based `httpimagestore` backend.
-Also we set it up so that it does request and response buffering.
+Also we set it up so that it does request and response buffering and on disk caching of GET requests.
+You may want to disable caching if your GET URL resource is not immutable.
 Here is the example `/etc/nginx/nginx.conf` file:

 ```nginx